unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 1. A Running Unbound UKC (Unbound CORE KMS) server with a user partition that has:
     1. An RSA key for encryption.
 [See here how to create it](https://www.unboundsecurity.com/docs/UKC/UKC_Interfaces/Content/Products/UKC-EKM/UKC_User_Guide/UG-If/uiSO/KeyTab.html#h2_1)
-       The size of the key must be 256bits.
+       The size of the key must be 2048 bits.
        You will need to use the name of the key for the DKE service configuration below.
     3. An Ephemeral Client Template.
 [See here how to create one](https://www.unboundsecurity.com/docs/UKC/UKC_Interfaces/Content/Products/UKC-EKM/UKC_User_Guide/UG-If/uiSO/ClientsTab.html#Multi-us).
        You will need the *name* of the client and its *activation code* for the DKE service configuration below.